TICCLAT/docs/TICCL_installation.md

 1. Download the proper SDK, e.g. from phracker.
 2. Put it somewhere on your disk.
-3. Create a file in your home directory called `conda_build_config.yaml` ([you can put it somewhere else if you like](https://conda.io/docs/user-guide/tasks/build-packages/variants.html#conda-build-variant-config-files), but don't put it in the recipe, conda-forge doesn't allow that).
+3. Create a file in your home directory called `conda_build_config.yaml` ([you can put it somewhere else if you like](https://conda.io/docs/user-guide/tasks/build-packages/variants.html#conda-build-variant-config-files), but don't put it in the recipe, conda-forge doesn't allow that, at least not for this macOS configuration, see GCC 7.2 remarks above).
 4. Add the `CONDA_BUILD_SYSROOT` configuration (see linked documentation).

 ### Submitting to conda-forge